patricklam/plam.new-webpage/content/top/nz-places.md

 * [Kaikoura (Cycle) Trail](https://kaikouracycling.co.nz/kaikoura-trail/) (September 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1281)): all the kinds of bicycling (road & mountain) on one trail
 * [Kaikoura Peninsula Walkway](https://www.doc.govt.nz/parks-and-recreation/places-to-go/marlborough/places/kaikoura-area/things-to-do/tracks/kaikoura-peninsula-walkway/) (September 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1281)): did part of this on the same day as the cycle trail but were time-limited by sunset and needing to drive out as well.
 New as of the earthquake, I think!

-## Queenstown/Wanaka/Mount Aspiring National Park
+## Queenstown/Wānaka/Mount Aspiring National Park

 Mount Aspiring National Park has some pretty tough trips.
 We tried to do one of them and got rained out.
 Mostly we did the easy trips.

 * [Blue Pools Track](https://www.doc.govt.nz/parks-and-recreation/places-to-go/otago/places/mount-aspiring-national-park/things-to-do/tracks/blue-pools-track/) (March 2021, [pics](https://gallery.patricklam.ca/index.php?/category/1305)): easy, scenic, blue indeed.
 * [Brewster Track](https://www.doc.govt.nz/parks-and-recreation/places-to-go/otago/places/mount-aspiring-national-park/things-to-do/tracks/brewster-track/) (March 2021, [pics to](https://gallery.patricklam.ca/index.php?/category/1304), [pics back from](https://gallery.patricklam.ca/index.php?/category/1307)): good hut, short and steep, glacier is much more walking.
-* [Roy's Peak](https://www.doc.govt.nz/parks-and-recreation/places-to-go/otago/places/wanaka-area/things-to-do/roys-peak-track/) (February 2020): was super popular pre-COVID, tons of people even for sunrise, great views of Lake Wanaka, surprisingly much elevation gain.
+* [Roy's Peak](https://www.doc.govt.nz/parks-and-recreation/places-to-go/otago/places/wanaka-area/things-to-do/roys-peak-track/) (February 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1402)): was super popular pre-COVID, tons of people even for sunrise, great views of Lake Wānaka, surprisingly much elevation gain.
 We were slightly behind the vans of people coming for sunrise and ahead of more casual hikers.
 * [Aspiring Hut](https://www.doc.govt.nz/parks-and-recreation/places-to-go/otago/places/mount-aspiring-national-park/things-to-do/tracks/west-matukituki-track/) (March 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1222)): mostly flat though still significant distance, scenic Matukituki Valley views, NZAC hut looks super comfortable.
 * [Rob Roy Track](https://www.doc.govt.nz/parks-and-recreation/places-to-go/otago/places/mount-aspiring-national-park/things-to-do/tracks/rob-roy-track/) (March 2021, [pics](https://gallery.patricklam.ca/index.php?/category/1301)): was closed on our first visit, later fixed, and now open.
 Glacier views, easy.
 * [Tiki trail](https://www.queenstownnz.co.nz/listing/tiki-trail/9099/) (March 2020): short walk up the hill in Queenstown, or you could take the cable car.
-* [Gillepsie Pass Circuit](https://www.doc.govt.nz/parks-and-recreation/places-to-go/otago/places/mount-aspiring-national-park/things-to-do/tracks/gillespie-pass-circuit/) (failed attempt March 2021, [writeup](/post/20210402-no-gillespie/), [pics](https://gallery.patricklam.ca/index.php?/category/1300)) (December 2022, [writeup]
+* [Gillepsie Pass Circuit](https://www.doc.govt.nz/parks-and-recreation/places-to-go/otago/places/mount-aspiring-national-park/things-to-do/tracks/gillespie-pass-circuit/) (failed attempt March 2021, [writeup](/post/20210402-no-gillespie/), [pics](https://gallery.patricklam.ca/index.php?/category/1300)) (December 2022, [writeup](/post/20230120-south-island-adventures/)): a level or two harder than a Great Walk; the average hiking experience level was far higher here!
+* [Mueller Hut Route](https://www.doc.govt.nz/parks-and-recreation/places-to-go/canterbury/places/aoraki-mount-cook-national-park/things-to-do/tracks/mueller-hut-route/) to [Mueller Hut](https://www.doc.govt.nz/parks-and-recreation/places-to-go/canterbury/places/aoraki-mount-cook-national-park/things-to-do/huts/mueller-hut/) (December 2022): 1000m elevation gain but the first half is more "staircase" than route; not that hard.
+Extremely scenic and also popular.
+Average experience level much lower.
+We got excellent views of Aoraki Mount Cook and the sky; indeed, camping ($15) is a good way to see the sky.

 ## Canterbury

-* [Banks Track](https://www.bankstrack.co.nz/) (October 2022 in full [[trip report](/post/20221102-banks)]; July 2020 to Flea Bay, [pics](https://gallery.patricklam.ca/index.php?/category/1230)): epic coastal scenery; we did it in 2 days, which is slightly but not really tough.
+* [Banks Track](https://www.bankstrack.co.nz/) (October 2022 in full [[trip report](/post/20221102-banks), [pics](https://gallery.patricklam.ca/index.php?/category/1585)]; July 2020 to Flea Bay, [pics](https://gallery.patricklam.ca/index.php?/category/1230)): epic coastal scenery; we did it in 2 days, which is slightly but not really tough.
 31km, 700m elevation gain each day.
 Also lots of lambs in October.
 Accommodation is spectacular.
 Mid-winter terrain is actually a bit tricky with slippery leaves.
 * [Mt Grey/Maukatere](https://www.doc.govt.nz/parks-and-recreation/places-to-go/canterbury/places/mount-grey-maukatere-conservation-area/things-to-do/mt-grey-maukatere-tracks/) (September 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1282)): good effort-to-reward ratio, we had snow on the top.
 * part of [Te Ara Ōtākaro Avon River Trail](https://ccc.govt.nz/parks-and-gardens/explore-parks/waterways/avon-river/te-ara-trail) in Christchurch (September 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1279)): flat and by a river, many black swans.
-* [Mount Somers Summit](https://www.doc.govt.nz/parks-and-recreation/places-to-go/canterbury/places/mount-somers-area/things-to-do/tracks/mount-somers-summit/) (April 2021): increasingly better weather for us, huge summit plateau, great views, random cow was mooing its head off?
+* [Mount Somers Summit](https://www.doc.govt.nz/parks-and-recreation/places-to-go/canterbury/places/mount-somers-area/things-to-do/tracks/mount-somers-summit/) (April 2021, [pics](https://gallery.patricklam.ca/index.php?/category/1533)): increasingly better weather for us, huge summit plateau, great views, random cow was mooing its head off?
 The entire loop has intriguing trad climbing on it, would like to go for 3 days and lug gear and rope.
 October 2021: OK, we came back and hiked to the Mount Somers Hut with gear.
 It's 3 hours pretty uphill to the hut and then a bit longer to the crag.
 Worth revisiting for a 3 day trip with a good weather window.
 Two days with bad weather on day 2 is kind of short, especially driving in on day 1.
 * [Mount Sunday Track](https://www.doc.govt.nz/parks-and-recreation/places-to-go/canterbury/places/hakatere-conservation-park/things-to-do/tracks/mount-sunday-track/) (July 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1229)): Edoras, chill hike up a small mountain, much bigger (snowy) mountains around too, would like to go back for them.
 Not far from Mount Somers.
-* [Avalanche Peak Route](https://www.doc.govt.nz/parks-and-recreation/places-to-go/canterbury/places/arthurs-pass-national-park/things-to-do/tracks/avalanche-peak-route/) (April 2021): came back for this summit, didn’t get to Crow Hut due to rain, saw keas but not up close; more on other tracks (they may, alas, be more habituated to humans on them).
+* [Avalanche Peak Route](https://www.doc.govt.nz/parks-and-recreation/places-to-go/canterbury/places/arthurs-pass-national-park/things-to-do/tracks/avalanche-peak-route/) (April 2021, [pics](https://gallery.patricklam.ca/index.php?/category/1534)): came back for this summit, didn’t get to Crow Hut due to rain, saw keas but not up close; more on other tracks (they may, alas, be more habituated to humans on them).
 * [Arthur’s Pass Walking Track](https://www.doc.govt.nz/parks-and-recreation/places-to-go/canterbury/places/arthurs-pass-national-park/things-to-do/tracks/arthurs-pass-walking-track/) (July 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1231)): meh, feels like a consolation prize for when other Arthur's Pass trips are out of condition, though you can get a view of Devils Punchbowl walking by.
 Tried to understand what was going on at Temple Basin, which never opened in 2020.
 Looks like a worthy ski resort to stay at, though.
 * [Temple Basin Skin Area](https://www.templebasin.co.nz/) (September 2022, [pics](https://gallery.patricklam.ca/index.php?/category/1570)): did a week of mountaineering with two good weather days; would like to do ski touring, but snow insufficient; some easy options and some pretty hard options but kind of a missing middle.
 Food at the lodge was really good.